Multilingual LLMs Struggle to Link Orthography and Semantics in Bilingual Word Processing: Experimental Results

-To further analyze if there is any correlation between the semantic judgment capacity of LLMs and their word pair disambiguation ability, we analyze the conditional entropy between the two tasks.
-Conditional probability, $H(Y|X)$, measures the uncertainty in a random variable $Y$ given that the value of the random variable $X$ is known.
-If $H(Y|X)$ is similar to $H(Y)$, the entropy of $Y$, two random variables are considered to be independent (see {\em SI Appendix}, Section~\ref{SI:sub_section4}, for details).
+To further analyse if there is any correlation between the semantic judgment capacity of LLMs and their word pair disambiguation ability, we analyse the conditional entropy between the two tasks.
+Conditional entropy, $H(Y|X)$, measures the uncertainty in a random variable $Y$ given that the value of the random variable $X$ is known.
+If $H(Y|X)$ is similar to $H(Y)$, the entropy of $Y$, two random variables are considered to be independent (see \hyperref[SI:sub_section4]{Appendix D} for details).